rjankovic/bifabrik/docs/tutorial/dst_table.md

 # disable adding columns for the whole session
 bif.config.destinationTable.canAddNewColumns = False

+# disable filling missing columns in source with NULL
+bif.config.destinationTable.allowMissingColumnsInSource = False

-# disable adding columns for a specific pipeline
+# alternatively, you can configure this for a specific pipeline
 bif.fromSql('''
   SELECT ShipmentId
   ,CountryCode